psycxeno/XenophonPsychisFilis/CSV Analyzer/README.md

 ## Credits
 - Developed by Xenofon Psychis - Filis.
-- For support or suggestions, contact: [Your Contact Email/Info Here]
+- For support or suggestions, contact: [p.xenophon@gmail.com]